Skip to main content

 Sovereignty Hymns

-Abigail Nessen Bengson and The Bengsons
+Abigail Nessen Bengson and Shaun Bengson

 Sovereignty Hymns is a live cantata and communal storytelling experience celebrating and honoring body sovereignty, created by The Bengsons.
 In form, it will be a series of sung testimonies drawn from interviews with people whose lives have been impacted by abortion, performed with local choirs in theaters, churches, and other sites of gathering across the country.
 Rather than a performance an audience comes to watch, it is something a community comes to do.
 Surrounding the cantata, we will create a space for shared storytelling about the myriad of ways we hold our bodies sovereign, including our right to safety, our right to medical care, and our right to physical freedom.